 Expenses & Financial Aid

-Following registration, students are billed through the mail at their permanent addresses.
-Payment should be made by return mail at least five business days prior to the due date printed on the invoice.
+Following registration, students are billed for tuition, fees, room and board.
+The University issues electronic invoices.
+Notice of an electronic invoice is sent to a student's UAlbany email account.
+Students are directed to view and pay their bills on epay.albany.edu.
+On the E-Pay website, students may also elect to enroll in the E-Payment Plan at a cost of $45 a semester.
+Depending on date of enrollment, up to four installments per semester may be made.
+To avoid administrative/late payment fees, students should check their UAlbany email account after the 20th of each month for notice of an electronic bill.
+Payments made by U.S. postal mail should allow at least five business days prior to the due date on the invoice.
 Students must have proof of approved aid, waivers, or scholarships in order to defer payment.
 Without satisfactory evidence to defer, students are expected to pay charges up front and wait for reimbursement when the aid, waiver, or scholarship funds are actually received.
-Veterans may defer charges pending receipt of their monthly benefit checks.

-Students with unpaid financial obligations will have a "hold" placed on their records, and will be unable to receive grades or transcripts, register for future terms, or receive diplomas.
-In addition, the University assesses a Late Payment Fee each time an invoice is issued and not paid or covered by approved financial aid or waivers by the invoice due date.
+Students with unpaid financial obligations will have a “hold” placed on their records, and will be unable to register for future terms, order official transcripts, and receive diplomas.
+In addition, the University assesses an Administrative or Late Payment Fee of up to $50 each time an invoice is issued and not paid or not covered by approved financial aid by the invoice due date.
 Invoices are issued on a monthly basis to students with outstanding balances.
+Students with past due charges from any SUNY unit are not permitted to register at the University at Albany.

 Delinquent accounts are transferred to private collection agencies and/or the New York State Attorney General’s Office for collection.
 Delinquent accounts are subject to interest and collection fee charges.